 I am a femme settler of colour and PhD Student at the Social Justice Institute at the University of British Columbia.
-My parents immigrated to Metro Vancouver in 1984 from Punjab, India and so I was born, live, and work on the unceded, ancestral lands of the Coast Salish peoples and continue to support Indigenous movements of self-determination.
+My parents immigrated to Metro Vancouver in the 1980s from Punjab, India and so I was born, live, and work on the unceded, ancestral lands of the Coast Salish peoples and continue to support Indigenous movements of self-determination.

 In official academic terms, I am interested in doing research and writing on the complex relations between political economies, global meta-narratives, decolonial and intersectional feminist perspectives, and our physical, mental, emotional, and spiritual health.